liqotech/liqo/docs/pages/gettingstarted/extended/change_topology.md

 ### Create the new resource

-Now you can imagine creating a new configuration:
+Now, you can create a new configuration.
+For instance, you can decide to have:

 * All remote clusters selected.
 * Pods could be deployed only remotely.